Evan Wallach: Work on the law of war

 As an adjunct law professor Wallach specializes in the law of war.
 From 1989 to 1995 he served as Judge Advocate General in the Nevada Army National Guard, with the rank of major.
 His responsibilities included giving annual lectures to Military Police regarding their legal obligations on treatment of prisoners.
 During the Gulf War he served at the Pentagon in the International Affairs Division of the Office of The Judge Advocate of the Army, where he assisted in advising on the law of war and investigating war crimes allegedly committed by Iraqi leaders.

 From 1997 to 2011 he was an adjunct professor in Law of War at both New York Law School and Brooklyn Law School.
 From 2001 to 2012 he was a visiting professor in Law of War at the University of Münster.
 Since 2012 he has been an adjunct professor at the George Washington University Law School and currently teaches a course called "The Law Governing Fully Autonomous Fighting Vehicles."

 Wallach is a member of the International Law of War Association, which is a "loose confederation of military lawyers, academics, and government officials including members of the judiciary, who are interested in the advancement of a legal regime to ameliorate suffering and for the regulation of the use of armed force in armed conflicts".
 He is also a member of the American Law Institute and the Council on Foreign Relations.

 Federal judicial service

-On June 27, 1995, President Bill Clinton nominated Wallach to serve as a United States Judge of the United States Court of International Trade, to the seat vacated by Judge Edward D. Re.
+On June 27, 1995, President Bill Clinton nominated Wallach to serve as a judge of the United States Court of International Trade, to the seat vacated by Judge Edward D. Re.
 He was confirmed by the Senate on August 11, 1995, and received his commission on August 14, 1995.
-He served on that court until his elevation to the Federal Circuit on November 18, 2011.
+He served on that court until his elevation to the court of appeals on November 18, 2011.

 President Barack Obama nominated him on July 28, 2011, to serve on the United States Court of Appeals for the Federal Circuit.
 His nomination was reported out of the Senate Judiciary Committee on October 6, 2011, by a voice vote.
 On November 8, 2011, his nomination was confirmed by the Senate by a 99–0 vote.
 He received his commission on November 18, 2011.
 He assumed senior status on May 31, 2021.